 The public’s right to know what companies are paying their governments

-Oil companies like Chevron and Exxon have fought for years to keep their dealings with governments like Russia, China and Saudi Arabia secret and industry groups like the American Petroleum Institute (API) have fiercely fought against Section 1504 and the SEC’s regulations.
-EarthRights has been there every step of the way to fight back against industry’s attacks and ensure the SEC meets its obligation to finalize strong disclosure rules.
+Oil companies like Chevron and Exxon have fought for years to keep their dealings with governments like Russia, China, and Saudi Arabia secret, and industry groups like the American Petroleum Institute (API) have fiercely fought against Section 1504 and the SEC’s regulations.
+EarthRights has been there every step of the way to fight back against industry attacks and ensure the SEC meets its obligation to finalize strong disclosure rules.

 Advocating for strong U.S. extractive transparency rules

-In order to implement the landmark extractive industry transparency provisions of the Dodd-Frank Act, the U.S. Securities and Exchange Commission (SEC) needs to issue and enforce strong regulations.
+To implement the landmark extractive industry transparency provisions of the Dodd-Frank Act, the SEC needs to issue and enforce strong regulations.
 EarthRights has been supporting this regulatory process along with the Publish What You Pay (PWYP) US coalition.

-The final rule issued by the SEC in June 2016 was a major victory and the SEC relied heavily on submissions by ERI, Oxfam, PWYP-US and other coalition members in rejecting industry’s baseless claims to try to maintain secrecy in their foreign dealings.
+The final rule issued by the SEC in June 2016 was a major victory, and the SEC relied heavily on submissions by EarthRights, Oxfam, PWYP-US, and other coalition members in rejecting the industry’s baseless claims to try to maintain secrecy in their foreign dealings.